gazebosim/gz-tools/README.md

 ** Ignition entry point for using all the suite of ignition tools.**

-Ignition tools provide the `ign` tool that accepts multiple subcommands.
-Each subcommand is implemented in a plugin that belongs to a specific inition project.
-For example, all the commands that start with `ign topic ...` will be implemented by the ignition transport library.
+Ignition tools provide the `ign` command line tool that accepts multiple subcommands.
+Each subcommand is implemented in a plugin that belongs to a specific Ignition project.
+For example, all the commands that start with `ign topic ...` will be implemented by the Ignition Transport library.

   [http://ignitionrobotics.org](http://ignitionrobotics.org)